On this page

 Restart the Curity Identity Server to load the plugin, after which there will be an additional option under Alarm Handlers in the Admin UI:

-The alarm needs to be configured with properties from the plugin's configuration object, so ensure that these match the values that were configured in AWS:
+The alarm needs to be configured with properties from the plugin's configuration object, so ensure that these match the values that were configured in AWS.
+Various ways to connect to AWS are possible, and the following screenshot uses an access key ID and access key secret.
+In local development setups these values can be copied from your ~/.aws/credentials

 Test the Plugin

-In AWS this will result in a JSON object being saved to Cloudwatch logs, and this data is provided by the plugin's JsonFormatter class:
+In AWS this will result in a JSON object being saved to Cloudwatch logs.
+This data is written by the plugin's JsonFormatter class:

-The data rendered shows the current state of alarms and the vast majority of the time the widget would be empty.
-In the event of intermittent problems, the widget's time period can be extended to understand the history, or you can change its filter to focus on a particular type of alarm.
+In normal circumstances, the widget would be empty.
+In the event of intermittent problems, the widget's time period could be changed to analyze the history, or the filter updated to focus on particular alarms.

 Conclusion

 Alarm handlers allow you to receive immediate notification when a dependency of the Curity Identity Server experiences problems.
-It is then straightforward to send the data to cloud monitoring systems and integrate with their features.
+It is then straightforward to send error data to cloud monitoring systems and integrate with its features.

-We provided basic visualization via a monitoring dashboard, though the incoming event and its alarm data could be handled in many additional ways.
-A common option would be to add a second Event Bus rule for alarm messages, whose role is to send people alerts.
+This tutorial provided basic visualization via a monitoring dashboard, though the incoming event and its alarm data could be handled in many additional ways.
+A common option would be to add a second event bus rule for alarm messages, whose role is to send people alerts.